MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -AllowSwitchToAsyncInspection

-Specifies whether to enable a performance optimization that allows synchronously inspected network flows to switch to async inspection once they have been checked and validated.
+Specifies whether to enable a performance optimization that changes synchronously inspected network flows to asynchronous inspection after they're checked and validated.
 Valid values are:

-- $true: Allow synchronously inspected network flows to switch to async inspection once they have been checked and validated.
+- $true: Allow synchronously inspected network flows to switch to asynchronous inspection after they are checked and validated.
+This behavior can help improve performance.
-- $false: Don't allow synchronously inspected network flows to switch to async inspection once they have been checked and validated.
+- $false: Don't allow synchronously inspected network flows to switch to asynchronous inspection.

 ```yaml
 Type: Boolean